mhzawadi/invoiceplane/README.md

  -e MYSQL_DATABASE=invoiceplane \
  -e MYSQL_USER=invoiceplane \
  -e MYSQL_PASSWORD=my-secret-pw \
- -v /my_dir/invoiceplane:/var/lib/mysql -d mysql:5.6
+ -v /my_dir/invoiceplane:/var/lib/mysql -d mysql:5.7
 ```

-Here, we store data on the host system under `/my_dir/invoiceplane` and use a specific root password.
+This will start MySQL, set the root password and create a database for invoiceplane.
+This does take some time, so dont try to get invoiceplane setup too quick

 ### InvoicePlane